 After Army: Often refers to young Israeli travellers who have escaped to travel the world after their military service, but can also refer to former soldiers of any nationality doing the same.

-Backpacker: This is the basic most common definition of anyone who travels independently and on a budget, usually with the eponymous backpack over their shoulders.
+Backpacker: This is the basic most common definition of anyone who travels the world independently and on a budget, usually with the eponymous backpack over their shoulders.
 It can also be interchangeable with traveller.

 Backpacker ghetto: An area of any given city or country that has an abundance of cheap hostels, a touristy market, a lot of bars and a heavy traveller infrastructure and is full of first time backpackers for this very reason.
 Khao San Road in Bangkok is an infamous example.

 Banana pancake trail: An affectionate nickname for the common backpacker route through South East Asia, commonly but not always starting in Khao San Road in Thailand.
 It refers to the number of small guesthouses, cafes and eateries serving the eponymous and popular banana pancakes as breakfast.

-Border run: Not a mad rush to the Mexican border after a bank job gone wrong, this describes a situation where a backpacker will get a cheap return coach or plane ticket to another country for a couple days before returning to the country they were in to begin with to extend their visa.
+Border run: Not a mad rush to the Mexican border after a bank job gone wrong, this describes a situation where a backpacker will get a cheap return coach or plane ticket to another country for a couple of days before returning to the country they were in to begin with simply to extend their visa.
 Also commonly referred to as a visa run.